nathanabram/nathanabram.com/principals.md

 - Have a plan.
 You can always change plans.
 - Write messages in the past tense (e.g. 'I have done xyz').
 Then see that the statement true.
 - Prefer gratitude over apology.
 - Prefer asking advice over asking permission.
+- Focus on outcomes.